-We will send you regular statements showing the value of your investments.
-If your SIPP is in drawdown (where you have begun to take benefits from your SIPP), we will send you an annual review statement for your SIPP shortly before the anniversary of when you started to take drawdown.
+We will send you regular statements showing the value of your investments for all products you hold within the Modular iPlan - annually if you hold a Modular iSIPP only, or quarterly if you hold a Modular ISA and/or Modular GIA alongside a Modular iSIPP.
+If your Modular iSIPP is in drawdown (where you have begun to take benefits from your SIPP), we will also send you an annual review statement for your Modular iSIPP shortly before the anniversary of when you started to take drawdown.